 Microsoft to invest $140mn in San Antonio campus expansion

 Microsoft is planning to undertake a major expansion of its data centre campus in San Antonio, Texas.
-A new filed on March 29 with the Texas Department of Licensing and Registration shows that Microsoft will spend $140mn to build a new, 79,385 square foot data centre on its existing campus in San Antonio, Texas.
+A new document filed on March 29 with the Texas Department of Licensing and Registration shows that Microsoft will spend $140mn to build a new, 79,385 square foot data centre on its existing campus in San Antonio, Texas.

 Microsoft spun up its Azure Cloud region in the Southern US in 2008, and offers access to three availability zones.
 The expansion of the Microsoft South Central region comes just a few weeks after Microsoft announced a new data centre region in Atlanta with the same layout and pattern of three facilities spread across two counties.